easerural188722/easeruralrepo/README.md

-The rise of cottage industries and early forms of industrialization in Europe during the 17th century laid the groundwork for the Industrial Revolution of the 18th and 19th centuries.
+The War of Spanish Succession, fought from 1701 to 1714, disrupted global trade and led to territorial realignments in Europe and the Americas, impacting economic stability and growth.